Vitamin D has long been recognized as an essential nutrient for calcium absorption and for building strong bones.

 How Does Vitamin D Help Your Heart?

-They discovered that those with low levels of vitamin D (versus the optimal level) were 64% more likely to have a heart attack.
+Researchers at the University of Copenhagen reviewed data from studies involving more than 10,000 Danes and compared those with the lowest levels of vitamin D (less than 15 ng/mL or 37 nmol/L) to those with the highest levels (more than 50 ng/mL or 125 nmol/L).
+They discovered that individuals with the lowest levels of vitamin D were 64% more likely to have a heart attack.
 Plus, they had a 40% higher risk of ischemic heart disease, a 57% increased risk of early death, and an 81% higher risk of dying from heart disease.

 How Much Vitamin D Should You Take?